 FORMER BC Family Relations Act

-If you are not married but are living in a “marriage-like relationship” you may benefit from legal advice before the one year anniversary of the commencement of that relationship (if there are children involved) or before the second year anniversary of the commencement of that relationship (if no children are involved).
+If you are not married but are living in a “marriage-like relationship” you may benefit from legal advice before the second year anniversary of the commencement of that relationship (or within the first year if there are children involved)

-The Family Relations Act of British Columbia, (now replaced by the Family Law Act) imposed statutory obligations on a “spouse” as defined in that Act and these obligations had a significant impact on the division of assets and legal support requirements upon breakup.
-This Act now only applies (at least in part) to actions started before March 18th, 2013.
+The Family Law Act has imposed statutory obligations on a “spouse” as defined in that Act and these obligations have a significant impact on the division of assets and legal support requirements upon breakup.

 NEW FAMILY LAW ACT